dashpay/docs/introduction/information.rst

   block that can then be hashed and added to the blockchain.

 Transaction Fee
-  A small fee imposed on some transactions sent across the Dash network.
+  A :ref:`small fee <fees>` imposed on some transactions sent across the Dash network.
 The transaction fee is awarded to the miner that successfully hashes the block containing the relevant transaction.

 Unconfirmed Transactions
   Transactions that are not yet processed by miners or held via